Frequently Asked Questions

 Donations raised through World Partnership Walk go directly to support Aga Khan Foundation Canada development programs in Africa and Asia.
 These initiatives improve access to quality education and health, increase food security, create economic opportunities for women and men, promote gender equality, support environmental sustainability, and build strong, resilient communities and local institutions necessary to sustain development gains over the long-term.

-Experienced, local professionals and partner organizations implement AKFC’s overseas programs, drawing on targeted Canadian and global expertise where needed to build the skills and knowledge needed for local communities to sustain improvements over the long term.
-Canadian staff members work closely with local colleagues and visit projects regularly to provide additional support, assess progress, and report on results.
+Experienced, local professionals and partner organizations implement AKFC’s overseas programs.
+These professionals draw on targeted Canadian and global expertise where needed, to build the skills and knowledge that local communities need to sustain improvements over the long term.
 Independent audits and evaluations ensure accountability and the effective use of resources, as well as help AKFC identify lessons and best practices to strengthen its programs.

-AKFC provides a range of opportunities for Canadians from coast to coast to help build a more peaceful, prosperous, equitable and pluralist world.
-We hold diverse events – such as exhibitions, interactive workshops, and speaker series – that enable the public to learn about global development.
+AKFC provides a range of opportunities for Canadians from coast to coast to help unlock opportunity around the world.
+We hold events – such as exhibitions and interactive workshops – that enable the public to learn about global development.
 AKFC’s youth fellowship program has launched global careers for 500 promising young Canadian professionals, and our technical assistance programs help strengthen and channel Canadian skills and expertise to support our work overseas.
 Targeted activities and resources promote learning and exchange within the Canadian development sector, and provide tools for educators to incorporate global issues into their classrooms.
-Thanks to our committed volunteers across the country, the World Partnership Walk and World Partnership Golf events raise millions of dollars every year to support our work in Africa and Asia.